 What is vishing?
 Defend against voice phishing attacks

 - Vishing aims to convince the victim to give out personal information.
-Private details such as Social Security numbers, credit card details, PINs, or passwords pave the way for identity thefts and financial frauds.
+Personal details such as Social Security numbers, credit card details, PINs, or passwords pave the way for identity theft and financial fraud.

 Common vishing techniques

 Most vishing attacks rely on caller ID spoofing, which makes the call appear as if it’s from an official source.
 This method can also localize the number to make you more compelled to pick it up.

-How does vishing work?
+How vishing works